RetroShare/RetroShare/build_scripts/OSX/MacOS_X_InstallGuide.md

 Start XCode to get it updated and to able C compiler to create executables.

-Get Your OSX SDK if missing: [MacOSX-SDKs](https://github.com/phracker/MacOSX-SDKs)
+Get Your MacOSX SDK if missing: [MacOSX-SDKs](https://github.com/phracker/MacOSX-SDKs)

 ## ***Choose if you use MacPort or HomeBrew***